-Alright my beauty, let's do what we do.
-Gentle hand on your heart should you feel so moved.
-And remember, you are safe, you are held, you are loved.
-And when one of us heals, we help heal the world.
+Thanks for listening, my darlings.
+Alright, my beauty, let's do what we do.
+A gentle hand on your heart, should you feel so moved.
+Remember, you are safe.
+You are held.
+You are loved.
+When one of us heals, we help heal the world.
 Be well, my beauty.
 I'll talk to you soon.